What Is Frontotemporal Dementia?

 • Brain imaging to check for tumors, bleeding, or blood clots

-• Magnetic resonance imaging (MRI) tests to give doctors a detailed image of the brain
+• Magnetic resonance imaging (MRI) tests give doctors a detailed image of the brain

-• Computerized tomography (CT) scans to create images of brain in layers
+• Computerized tomography (CT) scans are used to create images of the brain in layers

 Age at diagnosis

-Most people with frontotemporal dementia are diagnosed between ages 45 and 65.
+Most people with frontotemporal dementia are diagnosed between the ages of 45 and 65.
 The majority of Alzheimer’s cases happen in people over age 65.

 Memory loss

-With FTD, problems with memory may show up in advanced stages.
+With FTD, memory problems may emerge in advanced stages.

-In Alzheimer’s, memory problems show up early in the disease and tends to be a more prominent symptom.
+In Alzheimer’s, memory problems show up early in the disease and tend to be a more prominent symptom.

 Behavior changes